City–Poly football rivalry

 A game ticket to the 1936 matchup between Baltimore City College and Baltimore Polytechnic Institute.

-The City–Poly football rivalry, also referred to as the "City-Poly Game" is an American football rivalry between the Baltimore City College Black Knights (City) and the Baltimore Polytechnic Institute Engineers (Poly).
+The Poly-City football rivalry, also referred to as the "Poly-City Game" is an American football rivalry between the Baltimore City College Black Knights (City) and the Baltimore Polytechnic Institute Engineers (Poly).
 This matchup is the oldest football rivalry in Maryland.
 The rivalry is believed to be the second-oldest high school football rivalry in the United States between public high schools, predated only by the English High School of Boston-Boston Latin School football rivalry, which started two years earlier in 1887.
 The rivalry began in 1889 and the teams have met 136 times in history.
 City College leads the series 67–62–6.

 From the first game in the series until 1922, the game was played at various parks in Baltimore, Maryland, United States.
 Starting in 1923, the game was played on Saturday after Thanksgiving Day in football stadiums, starting with Baltimore Municipal Stadium.
-The game was moved to Thanksgiving Day in 1944 due to a scheduling conflict with the Army-Navy game, which was also played at Municipal Stadium that year.
+The game was moved to Thanksgiving Day in 1944 due to a scheduling conflict with the Army–Navy Game, which was also played at Municipal Stadium that year.
 The game remained on Thanksgiving Day for nearly five decades years until 1992 when City College and Polytechnic withdrew from the Maryland Scholastic Association (MSA) to join the Maryland Public Secondary School Athletic Association (MPSSAA.
 Today, the game is continues to be played at a neutral site and currently takes place at Hughes Stadium on the campus of Morgan State University.
 In November 1941, 30,000 spectators attended the City-Poly game, which continues to hold the record of the largest attendance in the series.

 History

 A budding rivalry (1889 through 1909)

-The first City-Poly game took place in 1889 when a junior varsity football team from Polytechnic met the varsity football team from City College at Clifton Park in the northeast section of Baltimore, Maryland, United States.
+The first Poly-City game took place in 1889 when a junior varsity football team from Polytechnic met the varsity football team from City College at Clifton Park in the northeast section of Baltimore, Maryland, United States.
 The inaugural game was won by City College.
 Then known as the Collegians, City College continued to beat rival Poly each year through 1901.
 In 1902, for the first time in the then-12-year-old rivalry, no game was played.
 The series resumed in 1903, with City beating Poly each year until 1906.
 In 1907, the two teams experienced the first tie or draw in the series occurred.
 Poly beat City for the first time ever in 1908.